trillium-rs/trillium/sse/README.md

 [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html) for trillium.
 Takes any `Stream` whose items implement [`Eventable`][docs] and streams them to the client as an SSE response. `String`, `&'static str`, and the included `Event` type all implement `Eventable`;
 implement it on your own types for custom event/id fields.
+Events can also carry comments, which clients ignore — a comment with no data is the conventional SSE keep-alive.

 ## Example